 All applicants will be required to complete an application form (including a personal statement and transcript of undergraduate modules) and will be expected to attend an interview.

-Students whose first language is not English, a minimum International English Language Test System (IELTS) score of 7.0 overall with no sub score lower than 5.5 is required.
+Students whose first language is not English, a minimum International English Language Test System (IELTS) score of 7.5 overall is required with no lower than 7.0 in Speaking and Reading and no lower than 6.5 in the remaining element.
 These requirements have been agreed by BASRAT.
 Further information on English Language requirements can be found at: